 Org Strategy

-Org strategy is the single most consequential system architecture decision a CTA makes.
-It determines the blast radius of every subsequent choice — security boundaries, data visibility, integration complexity, licensing costs, and operational overhead.
-Getting it wrong is extraordinarily expensive to reverse.
+Org strategy is a high-impact system architecture decision.
+It shapes every subsequent choice: security boundaries, data visibility, integration complexity, licensing costs, and operational overhead.
+Reversing it after the fact carries significant cost and risk.

 Single-Org vs Multi-Org

-The default should always be single-org unless there is a compelling, irreversible reason to split.
-Multi-org adds exponential complexity to integration, identity, reporting, and governance.
+Default to single-org unless there is a compelling, irreversible reason to split.
+Multi-org adds real complexity to integration, identity, reporting, and governance.

 Single-Org Advantages